barrettotte/IBMi-SpringBoot-API/README.md

 # IBMi-SpringBoot-API

-A Spring Boot API to easily expose IBMi information as JSON via REST endpoints.
+A Spring Boot API to easily expose IBMi information.
+Currently, has endpoints to return lists for libraries, files, and members.

 ## Dependencies
 * IBMi running V7R3